Thanushya56/Instagram-Content-Performance-Dashboard/README.md

 # 📊 Instagram Content Performance Dashboard
-**Power BI & Excel | Data Analyst / Business Analyst Project**
+**Power BI & Excel | Data Analyst / Business Analyst Portfolio Project**

 ## 📌 Project Overview
-This project analyzes **Instagram content performance** to uncover insights related to **engagement, reach, follower growth, and content strategy**.
+This project focuses on analyzing **Instagram content performance** to extract meaningful insights around **engagement, reach, follower growth, and content effectiveness**.

-The dashboards are built with a **Data Analyst / Business Analyst mindset**, focusing on KPIs, trends, funnel analysis, and actionable business insights.
+Built from a **Data Analyst / Business Analyst perspective**, the dashboards emphasize:
+- KPI-driven analysis
+- Funnel & conversion insights
+- Trend identification
+- Business-ready storytelling

-The goal is not just visualization, but **helping stakeholders make data-driven decisions**.
+The objective is not just visualization, but **turning data into actionable business decisions**.

 ---

 ## 🎯 Business Objectives
-This project answers key business questions such as:
+This project answers practical business questions such as:
-- Which content formats perform best in terms of engagement and growth?
+- Which content formats drive the **highest engagement and follower growth**?
-- Where do users drop off in the Instagram engagement funnel?
+- Where do users **drop off in the Instagram engagement funnel**?
-- How effective are Calls-To-Action (CTAs)?
+- Does adding a **Call-To-Action (CTA)** improve performance?
-- Which media types should brands prioritize for better ROI?
+- Which media types offer the **best return on effort (ROI)**?

 ---

 ## 📊 Key KPIs
-The dashboards track the following KPIs:
+The dashboards track and monitor the following KPIs:

-- **Total Posts** – Total content analyzed
+- **Total Posts** – Total number of posts analyzed
-- **Average Engagement Rate (%)** – Measures interaction efficiency
+- **Average Engagement Rate (%)** – Measures how effectively content drives interaction
-- **Total Reach** – Visibility of content
+- **Total Reach** – Indicates content visibility
-- **Followers Gained** – Growth driven by content
+- **Followers Gained** – Growth attributed to content performance
-- **Viral Percentage (%)** – Share of viral/high-performing posts
+- **Viral Percentage (%)** – Share of high-performing / viral posts

-These KPIs provide a quick snapshot of overall performance.
+These KPIs provide stakeholders with a **quick health check** of content strategy.

 ---

 ## 🔍 Key Insights

 ### 1️⃣ Media Type Performance
-- **Carousel posts** show the highest average engagement.
+- **Carousel posts** deliver the highest average engagement.
-- **Images** drive the highest follower growth.
+- **Image posts** contribute the most to follower growth.
-- **Reels** perform well for engagement but contribute less to long-term follower growth.
+- **Reels** perform well in engagement but are less effective for long-term growth.

+➡️ *Insight:* Content strategy should balance engagement-focused and growth-focused formats.

+---

 ### 2️⃣ Engagement Funnel Analysis
-- Major drop-off occurs between **Reach → Engagement**.
+- A significant drop-off occurs between **Reach → Engagement**.
-- Indicates a need to improve hooks, captions, and CTAs.
+- Indicates that users see the content but do not interact.

+➡️ *Recommendation:* Improve hooks, captions, creatives, and CTAs to convert reach into engagement.

+---

 ### 3️⃣ CTA Impact
-- Posts with CTAs consistently show higher engagement.
+- Posts with **CTAs** show consistently higher engagement rates.
-- Clear CTAs such as *Save*, *Comment*, and *Share* improve interaction.
+- Simple CTAs like *Save*, *Comment*, or *Share* improve interaction.

+➡️ *Business Value:* Small content changes can lead to measurable performance gains.

+---

 ### 4️⃣ Monthly Engagement Trend
-- Engagement remains stable with minor fluctuations.
+- Engagement remains relatively stable with minor fluctuations across months.
-- Useful for identifying seasonal or campaign-based opportunities.
+- Useful for identifying seasonal trends and campaign timing.

+➡️ *Use Case:* Helps marketing teams plan content calendars more effectively.

+---

 ### 5️⃣ Performance Buckets
-- Viral posts represent fewer posts but generate disproportionate engagement.
+- **Viral posts** represent a smaller portion of content but generate disproportionately high engagement.
+- Medium and low-performing posts form the majority.

-- Understanding viral patterns can significantly improve strategy.
+➡️ *Insight:* Analyzing viral patterns can significantly improve overall strategy.

 ---

 ## 🛠 Tools & Technologies
-- **Power BI** – Interactive dashboards, DAX measures, slicers
+- **Power BI** – Interactive dashboards, slicers, drill-downs
+- **DAX** – KPI calculations and performance metrics
 - **Microsoft Excel** – Data cleaning, preprocessing, pivot analysis
-- **DAX** – KPI and metric calculations
 - **Data Modeling** – Structured tables and relationships

 ---